 When a case of antisocial behaviour is closed the complainant will be contacted by an independent research company to find out how happy they were with our service.
 The feedback you give in this survey is used to help us understand what worked well, and learn where improvements may be needed.

-You can also share any comments or suggestions on our Antisocial Behaviour service with your Housing Officer during the regular updates throughout your case.
+You can also share any comments or suggestions on our Antisocial Behaviour service with the ASB Officer during the regular updates throughout your case.

 If you want to compliment us or make a complaint at any time, you can do so here.